hashgraph/guardian/docs/secrets manager/guardian-vault.md

 4. Configure Secret manager by adding Name, Replication policy, Rotation, Expiration, etc according to security policies and click on Create Secret button

+__*NOTE*__ According to the tests of read/write operations of secrets to the GCP Secrets manager, each secret R/W operation take around 1 second which is too slow to be used constantly in the Guardian Application.
+The reason is, Guardian generates lots of wallets and requires tp retrieve them from the Vault in order to sign transactions.
+The late response from GCP leads to make Guardian functioning too slowly.
+Consequently, it is not recommended to use GCP for constant R/W of secrets.